movabletype/mt-plugin-facebook-commenters/plugins/FacebookCommenters/doc/README.txt

-# Facebook Connect Commenters Plugin for Movable Type
+# Facebook Commenters Plugin for Movable Type

 Authors: Mark Paschal and David Recordon
 Copyright 2008 Six Apart, Ltd.
-License: Artistic, licensed under the same terms as Perl itself
+License: Licensed under the same terms as Perl itself.

 ## Overview

-The Facebook Connect Commenters plugin for Movable Type allows commenters to login to your blog using their Facebook account.
+The Facebook Commenters plugin for Movable Type allows commenters to login to your blog using their Facebook account.
 It makes use of the Facebook Connect APIs to provide a rich user experience.
 Commenters are able to automatically bring their name, profile photo, and friends with them when commenting on a blog running this plugin.